Archit1706/Next12-NextAuth/README.md

 -   **Chat Analysis**: Analyze chat conversations to provide summaries, sentiment scores, and key positive and negative words.
 Users can specify date ranges for analysis.

--   **Voice or Audio Sentiment Analysis**: Utilize the Librosa model to classify voice recordings into one of seven different emotions, enhancing the depth of sentiment analysis.
+-   **Swar or Audio Sentiment Analysis**: Utilize the Librosa model to classify Swar recordings into one of seven different emotions, enhancing the depth of sentiment analysis.

 -   **Reporting**: Generate comprehensive reports and store the results in a MongoDB database for users to review whenever necessary, facilitating data-driven decision-making.